Tyres Dickson- grants

-Tyres Dickson Shares his story in an oral history podcast.
-Here is his link https://texas-lsn.squarespace.com/tyres-dickson
+Tyres Dickson shares his story in an oral history podcast.

-As a 20-year-old trying to figure out how to grapple with this unfortunate accident, I was committed to making something positive happen.
-I relied on faith and the culture I learned in a short period as a student-athlete at the University of Texas.
-Be that as it may, I chose “Texas Fight” as my rallying cry as I have spent decades in recovery.
+As a 20-year-old trying to figure out how to cope with this unfortunate accident, I was determined to make something positive happen.
+I relied on faith and the culture I learned during my brief tenure as a student-athlete at the University of Texas.
+Be that as it may, I chose “Texas Fight” as my rallying cry, having spent decades in recovery.

 Since I could not work, the medical bills piled up, and I didn’t know where to turn.
 My situation consumed me.
-Then via social media, I was contacted by TLSN (Texas Legacy Support Network), seeking updates on my condition.
-I conveyed to the Members of the Board my situation, and without hesitation, they offered me temporary financial assistance in the form of a grant from the TLSN non-profit.
+Then, via social media, I was contacted by TLSN (Texas Legacy Support Network), seeking updates on my condition.
+I conveyed my situation to the Members of the Board, and without hesitation, they offered me temporary financial assistance in the form of a grant from the TLSN non-profit.

 I am so proud that such a program exists within the Longhorn family.
-Texaslsn.org is symbolic of the dedication, care, and support we as Longhorns have for each other.
+Texaslsn.org is a symbol of the dedication, care, and support we, as Longhorns, have for one another.
 Their compassion confirms “What Starts Here Changes the World.”
 TLSN changed my world from stark and dark to hope and light.
 Adversity is fluid.
 There’s no way to know which former, current, or future University of Texas athlete will find themselves later in life in need of a helping hand.
 Yet, it’s awe-inspiring to have an organization such as TLSN.
 An organization that drives home the point that all former Longhorn student-athletes, no matter the sport, gender, race, or era, share a common bond in this magnificent institution we call the University of Texas.

 Sincerely,